CHILD PROTECTION POLICY OF ATHENRY ASSOCIATION FOOTBALL CLUB

 There needs to be open discussion about bullying and a clear statement of its unacceptability.
 In confronting the bully or bullies in relation to specific incidents it is important to:

 Confront the “bully/bullies” with the allegations

-Make it clear that the behavior is unacceptable
+Make it clear that the behaviour is unacceptable

 See each “bully” separately if appropriate

 Be specific about sanctions if the bullying does not stop